 A student who is willfully absent from school, without parent, guardian, or school consent or knowledge, will be considered truant (unexcused).
-Any additional absences following 10 absences which may have been previously covered by a phone call, note, and/or doctor's statement will be unexcused unless covered by a doctor's statement.
-Continued unexcused absences may result in formal referral for educational neglect.
-A student/parent conference will be required when absences become frequent and/or excessive.
+Any additional absences following ten (10) absences which may have been previously covered by a phone call, note, and/or doctor's statement will be unexcused unless covered by a doctor's statement.
+All unexcused absences will be communicated to parents on a daily basis.